sidhusmart/WACAO/README.md

 ## WACAO - the Whatsapp Chat Assistant created at TechCrunch Disrupt Berlin Hackathon 2017 and featured [here](https://techcrunch.com/2017/12/03/wacao-is-an-assistant-that-can-summarize-and-translate-your-whatsapp-chats/)
 ## WACAO is also live on the interwebs, check it out [here](http://www.wacao.in)

+## WACAO is also available as a Chrome Extension, do check it out [here](https://chrome.google.com/webstore/detail/wacao/ieceknabaoidknogbcnjofffpaffekmj)

 This project uses the Whatapp API by mukulhase available [here](https://github.com/mukulhase/WebWhatsAPI)

 ### What is it?
 This package can be used to create a personal Whatsapp Chat Assistant that can

-- be used to chat with a contact on Whatsapp in a foreign language without leaving Whatsapp
+- Chat with a contact on Whatsapp in a foreign language without leaving Whatsapp
-- be used to Summarize chats from a Whatsapp group, saves you reading many unread messages
+- Summarize chats from a Whatsapp group, saves you time from reading many unread messages
-- be used to send customized 'Happy Birthday' messages to your friends [WIP]
+- Send customized 'Happy Birthday' messages to your friends
-- be used to send Away/Do Not Disturb messages when you're not near the phone [WIP]
+- Send Away/Do Not Disturb messages when you're not near the phone [WIP]
 - provide interesting statistics on your chats [WIP]

 ## Installation